Skyz03/Array-Cardio/README.md

 # JS--Array-Cardio1
-The Array Cardio challenge for different methods available in the array This project is the fourth challange in JS-30 challenge where I learned about ARRAY ```.filter()```, ```.map()```, ```.reduce()```  ```.sort()``` thing.
+The Array Cardio challenge for different methods available in the array.<br>
+This project is the fourth challange in JS-30 challenge where I learned about ARRAY ```.filter()```, ```.map()```, ```.reduce()```  ```.sort()``` thing.